sheegaon/pixel-plagiarist/VISUAL_CUSTOMIZATION.md

 ## Development Console Commands

-For testing and development, you can replace assets at runtime:
+For testing and development, assets can be replaced at runtime:

 ```javascript
 // Replace an icon